Kalwaria Zebrzydowska Park

-Kalwaria Zebrzydowska park is a Mannerist architectural and park landscape complex and pilgrimage park, built in the 17th century as the Counter Reformation in the late 16th century led to prosperity in the creation of calvaries in Catholic Europe.
+Kalwaria Zebrzydowska Park is a Mannerist architectural and park landscape complex and pilgrimage park, built in the 17th century as the Counter Reformation in the late 16th century led to prosperity in the creation of calvaries in Catholic Europe.

 The park, located near the town of Kalwaria Zebrzydowska, which took its name from the park, was added in 1999 to the UNESCO list of World Heritage Sites.
-The site is also one of Poland's official national Historic Monuments (Pomnik historii), as designated November 17, 2000 and tracked by the National Heritage Board of Poland.
+The site is also one of Poland's official national Historic Monuments (Pomnik historii), as designated November 17, 2000, and tracked by the National Heritage Board of Poland.

 History

 Kalwaria Zebrzydowska was established in 1600 by Mikołaj Zebrzydowski, voivode of Kraków for Franciscan friars (custodians of the Holy Sepulchre in Jerusalem).
 It was modelled on the 1584 map of Jerusalem by Christian Kruik van Adrichem.

 Basilica of St. Mary

-Basilica of St. Mary was established by Mikołaj Zebrzydowski for Order of Friars Minor.
-The church was designed by Giovanni Maria Bernardoni and the construction process was conducted by Paul Baudarth, an architect and goldsmith from Antwerp, between 1603–1609.
+Basilica of St. Mary was established by Mikołaj Zebrzydowski for Bernardines.
+The church was designed by Giovanni Maria Bernardoni and the construction process was conducted by Paul Baudarth, an architect and goldsmith from Antwerp, between 1603 and 1609.